BrodaNoel/duix/README.md

 ## The Login Example
 1. The main file in the app defines the initial value for the `user` object.
 2. The `Header` component is subscribed to the changes of `user` (because if the `user` object is not `null`, it's because the user is logged).
-3. The `Login` component is gonna call a funcion that is gonna do the API call to check if the credentials are OK.
+3. The `Login` component is gonna call a function that is gonna do the API call to check if the credentials are OK.
 4. The `LogOut` component is gonna logout the user. :shrug:

 The code: